 Sometimes it’s best to keep your logo design type based so that you can bring in illustrative elements in other parts of the branding like on product packaging or as elements to build into a website design.

 Or, you can combine typography with other elements to take your designs to a whole new level.

-There are so many amazing things you can do with typography alone to make it unique and interesting, so I’ve pulled together my top 6 ways of being creative with type for you!
+There are so many amazing things you can do with typography alone to make it unique and interesting, so I’ve pulled together my top 6 typography design ideas for you!

 All of the examples below are my own work and have been created inside Adobe Illustrator (or as a combination of the Procreate app on my iPad and Illustrator on the computer).

 The same effects could also be achieved in Affinity Designer which is professional design software that only requires a one-off purchase and works out much cheaper than Adobe Illustrator.

 Typing onto an open or closed path in Illustrator is such a fun way to bring movement and fun into your typography!